Choosing the right ties or cravats

 exact colours if you opt for the latter, but they're increasingly more available.

 and in some cases they'll be an exact match to other ties and cravats, so you really have superb mix 'n match choice.

 Apart from the standard plain colours, bow ties are also available in various patterns and

 tartans, so you can really get creative if you want.

 If your wedding's colour scheme is a "traditional"

-colour, for example scarlet red or ivory, you are more
+colour, for example peach or ivory, you are more

 likely to find matching ties or cravats, as these colours